suneha113/Social-Media-Sentiment-Analysis/README.md

 2. Word stemming and lemmatization to normalize words to their base forms.

-Feature Extraction: Uses TF-IDF vectorization to convert text into meaningful numerical features suitable for machine learning.
+**Feature Extraction:** Uses TF-IDF vectorization to convert text into meaningful numerical features suitable for machine learning.

-Modeling: Implements and compares classifiers such as Logistic Regression and Support Vector Machines (SVM) for sentiment prediction.
+**Modeling:** Implements and compares classifiers such as Naive Bayes, Logistic Regression and Support Vector Machines (SVM) for sentiment prediction.

-Evaluation: Provides detailed classification reports and confusion matrices to assess the performance of each model.
+**Evaluation:** Provides detailed classification reports and confusion matrices to assess the performance of each model.